python/cpython/Doc/library/sqlite3.rst

 .. data:: sqlite_version

-   Version number of the run-time SQLite library as a :class:`string <str>`.
+   Version number of the runtime SQLite library as a :class:`string <str>`.

 .. data:: sqlite_version_info

-   Version number of the run-time SQLite library as a :class:`tuple` of :class:`integers <int>`.
+   Version number of the runtime SQLite library as a :class:`tuple` of :class:`integers <int>`.